top of page

 Compliance, at its fundamental level, is about keeping promises to obligations that we have made.
 These obligations may be in the form of agreements to follow such things as: engineering standards, building codes, traffic laws, quality standards, or internal policies and procedures.

-Regulations and standards set a benchmark for normative behaviour.
+In addition, regulations and standards set a benchmark for normative behaviour.
 Without them we would all be doing our own thing.
 While this may have some benefits, it breaks down when we try to work and live together.

 Compliance with regulations in many ways is no different than an engineer designing a system to meet product or customer requirements.
 However, what is different is the way in which these are done and therein lies the rub.